…both universal—we have all been children—and profoundly intimate.

 Life exists only for a short while

-Drawing together elements inspired by craft, fashion and daily domestic life, Cianciolo intuitively combines all sorts of materials, from fabric off-cuts, buttons and glue, through to cardboard boxes, diary pages and her young daughter’s drawings, into works in which the seemingly casual and low-fi nature of their construction is at odds with the precision with which they are composed.
+American artist Susan Cianciolo’s practice draws together elements inspired by craft, fashion and daily domestic life.
+Fabric off-cuts, buttons, cardboard boxes, diary pages and her young daughter’s drawings become integral parts of works in which the seemingly casual and low-fi nature of their construction is at odds with the precision of their compositions.

 In Gallery 1, the mannequins in Platforms 1-4 were salvaged by Cianciolo from mannequin-designer Ralph Pucci’s workshop in the 1990s.
 At that time she became known for her RUN clothing lines, made in collaboration with friends, students and relatives, shown on live models in downtown New York galleries and sold in high-end stores.
 Some 25 years later, Cianciolo customised and installed them on low platforms before dressing them in inimitable garments to create a sculptural installation that draws on fashion, craft and bricolage but ultimately occupies a territory entirely of its own.

 The integration and transformation of archival material into new works is characteristic of Cianciolo’s approach.
 In 2001 she started to make an ongoing series of Kits, a group of which is shown in Gallery 2.
 Originally called Fluxus Boxes, the Kits are filled with fragments from Cianciolo’s life and past works.
 Like much of her output, they are inspired by her memories and visions.
 These DIY boxes of materials, photographs, objects and collage invite the user to construct their own costumes, talismans or rituals.